cybertraining-dsc/fa20-523-327/project/project.md

 | video_error_or_removed| boolean variable if a video is still available|
 | description| the description of the video|

-The dataset was retrieved from the popular data science website, Kaggle, and many people have done analysis on it.
+The dataset was retrieved from the popular data science website, Kaggle, and many people have analyzed it.
 These labels will be used in creating a model to discover how a video will trend on Youtube.
+Various analysis includes likes/dislikes predictor, comment creator, and many more.
 The drawbacks of using this dataset are various labels are not covered such as the number of subscribers a channel has or the likelihood of someone that sees the video will click on it and older data is being used (all videos were uploaded and trended between 2017 and 2018).

 ## 4.Data Preprocessing

 All work done on this project was completed through Google Colab.
 Once the dataset is imported from Kaggle onto Google Colab data preprocessing is necessary to translate the raw data into a readable format.
 Pandas and Datetime are used for data preprocessing.

-To begin there are several labels which can be taken out of the model as they do not appear revelant or cannot be run through the model:
+To begin there are several labels which can be taken out of the model as they do not appear relevant or cannot be run through the model:

 * video_id: unique identifier for each video not necessary to use
 * title: cannot be translated into a numerical value
 * channel_title: cannot be translated into a numerical value
 * tags: many tags appear irrelevant to the actual video therefore this will be taken out
-* thumbnail_link: cannot be ran through model
+* thumbnail_link: cannot be run through the model
 * description: irrelevant, does not add value to most videos

-To address duplicates within the dataset after checking all records there are no duplicates within the dataset, except for descriptions which are empty.
+To address duplicates within the dataset after checking all records there are no duplicates within the dataset, except for empty descriptions.
 After removing descriptions from the dataset duplicates will no longer be an issue.

-Several labels need to be converted into an integer so they can be ran through the model:
+Several labels need to be converted into an integer so they can be run through the model:

 * trending_date